jmbost20/Personal-Data/README.md

 # Personal-Data

-#### ***For Privacy Reasons, the full .py, .ipynb, and commensurate data will not be uploaded, but instead screenshots will be provided.

 #### Project Goal
 Use free available tools to create a sandbox system to enable the user to dynamically update and choose what variables they track.